 Andaman & Nicobar

-Andaman and Nicobar Island is the ideal place when one wishes to explore the life under water.
-The clear pristine beaches, clean waters offer the perfect opportunity to explore the entirely different world and life that lays beneath the sea.
+Andaman and Nicobar Island is the ideal place when one wishes to explore life underwater.
+The clear pristine beaches, clear waters offer the perfect opportunity to explore the entirely different world and life that lays beneath the sea.

 The Islands are also famous for their mesmerizing beaches.
 The Radhanagar Beach on Havelock Island is a perfect spot for the romantic at heart.
-At the island, one can indulge in various water sports and activities.
-The coral reefs, boat safari, mangrove forest and the limestone caves put the island in the places to visit in India.
+On the island, one can indulge in various water sports and activities.
+The coral reefs, boat safari, mangrove forest, and the limestone caves put the island in the places to visit in India.

 The land of royals, Rajasthan is the place that boasts of rich heritage, history, art, and culture.
 The desert state has some beautiful cities of India such as the Pink City, Jaipur, the city of Golden Sand, Jaisalmer, the city of palaces, Udaipur.
 The royal and extravagant lifestyle of the royals can be seen in the historic monuments and architecture.

 On the visit to India, Rajasthan should be on top of the list of places to visit.
 One can enjoy the royal treatment in the lap of lakes and appreciate the colorful culture of the region.
 So, if you ever come to this mysterious sub-continent, Rajasthan should be a must place to visit in India.

 As the name suggests, Spiti means “The Middle Land.”
 It is the land between India and Tibet.
 Located in the Himalaya Mountains, the Spiti Valley is a cold desert mountain.
 The valley is known for its monasteries and research and culture center of the Buddhists.